matteyeux/easymobiledevice/README.md

 #TODO

-Add some features like iFuse and other stuff in the 0.2 version.<br> Add license for open source code.<br>
+Add some features like iFuse and other stuff.<br>
+Add license for open source code.<br>
 French version of the Readme<br>